20 Best Desserts in Rome and Where To Find Them

 Pangiallo Romano is a classic dessert originating from Rome, Italy.
 The name means “yellow bread,” yellow being the color of the outer crust.

 Pangiallo is believed to have been invented in ancient Rome, where it was a must-have dish during the winter solstice.
-Today, this delicious sweet treat has become a staple of Roman cuisine year-round.
+Later it evolved into an Italian Christmas dessert.
+And today, this delicious sweet treat has become a staple of Roman cuisine year-round.

 The ingredients of this traditional Roman dessert include honey, nuts, dried or candied fruit, cocoa or dark chocolate, cinnamon, and flour.